 - The livelihood of the local people is maintained.
-With development of tourism, the locals will benefit either through trade or by direct involved in the industry.
+With the development of tourism, the locals will benefit either through trade or by direct involvement in the industry.

-- Tourist revenue is sufficient to cater for the cost of repairing the facilities in order to maintain its quality
+- Tourist revenue is sufficient to cater for the cost of repairing the facilities in order to maintain their quality

-- Tourism is is managed in such that tourists are encouraged to visit during off-peak periods, to avoid excessive damage to the resources
+- Tourism is managed such that tourists are encouraged to visit during off-peak periods in order to avoid excessive damage to the natural resources

-- Resources used for construction of buildings and infrastructure are obtained locally and used with care to avoid waste
+- Resources used for the construction of buildings and infrastructure are obtained locally.
+They are used with care to avoid waste

 - It involves undertaking effective research and development to obtain relevant data on tourists numbers and total revenues as well as new ways to improve the tourist facility

-- It minimizes environmental damage to the ecosystem in order to maintain the flora and fauna in the tourist.
-For example, hunting and loud noise threaten the stability of the ecosystem and, therefore, not permitted.
+- It minimizes environmental damage to the ecosystem in order to maintain the flora and fauna of the tourist destination.
+For example, hunting and loud noise threaten the stability of the ecosystem and, therefore, are not permitted.

-- Tourism converses the the natural environment through the creation of nature parks and game reserves.
+- Tourism converses with the natural environment through the creation of nature parks and game reserves.

-- Waste is minimized and disposed sustainably and traffic is managed in ways that minimizes environmental pollution
+- Waste is minimized and disposed of sustainably and traffic is managed in ways that minimize environmental pollution

-- The staff are trained on issues of sustainable tourism management to enable them embrace the concept sustainable tourism
+- The staff are trained on issues of sustainable tourism management to enable them to embrace the concept of sustainable tourism

 - The local community forms an integral part of tourism development and must benefit from tourists activities in the area